livegnik/2way-poc-design/02-architecture/01-component-model.md

 ## 8. Trust boundaries

-Each component defines a strict trust boundary:
+Each component defines a strict trust boundary as detailed in [02-architecture/03-trust-boundaries.md](03-trust-boundaries.md):

 - Managers trust only validated inputs from other managers.
 - Services trust managers but not external inputs.